 What did I have?
 I had Acoustic Neuroma.
 It’s a benign tumor that was 4 cm long.
 I think the doctors were dumbfounded I was functioning.
 How did I discover it?
 Well, the tumor just happens, and it grows 1-2 mm a year.
 No sign or warning or anything shows up till after you are 30 years old.
 I lost my balance in my right leg.
 It was painful and frozen at times.
 I also lost the ability to write properly because I am right handed.
 The nerves in my head had a mind of their own.

 So, early September I had enough and I went to my family doctor.
-I am a very healthy female and I barely got a cold, but I had these issues to complain about.
+I am a very healthy female, but I had these issues to complain about.
 She ordered me a CT scan, but they told her at the hospital to do an MRI instead.
 So I did.
 After the Thanksgiving weekend here in Canada, the family doctor told me right away to come in.
 She told me what the MRI report said and I couldn’t believe it.
 She said she will refer me to a neurosurgeon right away.

 Anyways, after seeing so many doctors, the neurosurgeon said, we have to do the operation within the next two weeks.
 I don’t know how I felt then.
 I was shocked.
 Sad.
 Irritated that this of all things is happening to me.
 The risks of the operation is high.
 The tumor is big.
 The neurosurgeon didn’t know he could take all of it out.
 I had many thoughts, but they all dissipated after a day or two when I realized that there isn’t anything to be sad about.
 Let’s get it over with.
 It disrupted my life enough, and it has to end.
 Now!